uptrace/bun/README.md

 [![Documentation](https://img.shields.io/badge/bun-documentation-informational)](https://bun.uptrace.dev/)
 [![Chat](https://discordapp.com/api/guilds/752070105847955518/widget.png)](https://discord.gg/rWtp5Aj)

-**Status**: API freeze (release candidate).
+**Status**: API freeze (stable release).
 Note that all sub-packages (mainly extra/\* packages) are not part of the API freeze and are developed independently.
-You can think of them as 3-rd party packages.
+You can think of them as 3-rd party packages that share one repo with the core.

 Main features are: